13-year-old boy testifies at father's trial for 2019 double homicide - Mississippi's Best Community Newspaper

 Samuel Beach looked confused and said, “No, I never said that.”

 “Why are you telling us today that you heard ‘a big boom’ first?”
-Frye asked.
+Herzog asked.

 Samuel Beach said, “because I swore to tell the truth and nothing but the truth.”

 That was the last of the testimonies heard on Wednesday, and perhaps a pivotal point of the trial.
-Earlier, Frye also called 16-year-old Nathan Harris to the stand.
+Earlier, Herzog also called 16-year-old Nathan Harris to the stand.
 Harris was also in the house visiting with friends the night of the shooting.

 Harris said “everyone seemed normal” until the adults said Jonathan Beach was there and told the kids to go into Ashley Beach’s room.
 Harris said their behavior seemed unusual because Beach had been to the house many times before to visit with his sons.